-Three members of our board of directors, Joshua Kazam, David Tanen and Michael Weiser, are also employees of Paramount BioCapital, Inc. or one of its affiliates.
+Two members of our board of directors, Timothy McInerney and Michael Weiser, are also employees of Paramount BioCapital, Inc. or one of its affiliates.
+In addition, two members of our board of directors, Joshua Kazam and David Tanen were employed by Paramount BioCapital through August 2004.
 The sole shareholder of Paramount BioCapital, Inc. is Lindsay A. Rosenwald, M.D.
-Dr. Rosenwald beneficially owns approximately 11 percent of our common stock.
+Dr. Rosenwald beneficially owns approximately 12 percent of our common stock.
 In November 2003, we paid to Paramount BioCapital approximately \$460,000 as commissions earned in consideration for placement agent services rendered in connection with the private placement of our Series A Convertible Preferred Stock, which amount represented 7 percent of the shares sold by Paramount BioCapital in the offering.
-In connection with the November 2003 private placement, we did not engage Paramount directly, last neither Paramount was engaged as a Sub-agent of the Maxim Group, the broker-dealer we engaged for the offering.
+In connection with the November 2003 private placement, we did not engage Paramount BioCapital directly, but rather Paramount BioCapital was engaged as a sub-agent of Maxim Group, the broker-dealer we engaged for the offering.
 In addition, in January 2004, we paid approximately \$260,000 as commissions earned in consideration for placement agent services rendered by Paramount BioCapital in connection with a private placement of our common stock, which amount represented 7 percent of the shares sold by Paramount BioCapital in the private placement.
-The engagement of Paramount in connection with the January 2004 private placement was approved by all of disinterested directors.
-In connection with both private placements and as a result of their employment with Paramount BioCapital, Mr. Kazam and Dr. Weiser were allocated 5-year placement agent warrants to purchase 60,174 and 103,655 shares of our common stock, respectively, at a price of \$1.10 per share.
+The engagement of Paramount BioCapital in connection with the January 2004 private placement was approved by all of our disinterested directors.
+In connection with both private placements and as a result of their employment with Paramount BioCapital, Mr. Kazam, Mr. McInerney and Dr. Weiser were allocated 5-year placement agent warrants to purchase 60,174, 58,642 and 103,655 shares of our common stock, respectively, at a price of \$1.10 per share.